Enyuare/camera-control-app/README.md

 ls
 ```

-After you click images, go to your destination directory to observe pics every minute
+After you click images, go to your destination directory to observe pics every minute.
+Once the images appears in the desired directory, they are deleted from the container